skoruba/Duende.IdentityServer.Admin/README.md

 ### Connection strings samples for available db providers:
 **PostgreSQL**:
-> Server=localhost;Port=5432;Database=IdentityServer4Admin;User Id=sa;Password=#;
+> Server=localhost;Port=5432;Database=DuendeIdentityServerAdmin;User Id=sa;Password=#;

 **MySql:**
-> server=localhost;database=IdentityServer4Admin;user=root;password=#
+> server=localhost;database=DuendeIdentityServerAdmin;user=root;password=#

 ### We suggest to use seed data:

 - In `Program.cs` -> `Main`, uncomment `DbMigrationHelpers.EnsureSeedData(host)` or use dotnet CLI `dotnet run /seed` or via `SeedConfiguration` in `appsettings.json`
-- The `Clients` and `Resources` files in `identityserverdata.json` (section called: IdentityServerData) - are the initial data, based on a sample from IdentityServer4
+- The `Clients` and `Resources` files in `identityserverdata.json` (section called: IdentityServerData) - are the initial data, based on a sample from Duende IdentityServer
 - The `Users` file in `identitydata.json` (section called: IdentityData) contains the default admin username and password for the first login

 ## Authentication and Authorization

 - Change the specific URLs and names for the IdentityServer and Authentication settings in `appsettings.json`
 - In the controllers is used the policy which name is stored in - `AuthorizationConsts.AdministrationPolicy`.
 In the policy - `AuthorizationConsts.AdministrationPolicy` is defined required role stored in - `appsettings.json` - `AdministrationRole`.
-- With the default configuration, it is necessary to configure and run instance of IdentityServer4.
+- With the default configuration, it is necessary to configure and run instance of Duende IdentityServer.
 It is possible to use initial migration for creating the client as it mentioned above

 ## Azure Key Vault